Education

 Tuition fee estimate – €380/year

-University of Perpignan is a French university, located in Perpignan.
-It was established in the year 1349.
-It is a multidisciplinary university which brings together 8,945 students divided into four training and research units and three Institutes.
+The University of Perpignan is a French university in Perpignan.
+It started way back in 1349.
+It’s a university that covers many different subjects and has around 8,945 students who are split into four groups for learning and research, along with three Institutes.

 Tuition fee estimate – €500/year

-The University of Reims Champagne-Ardenne (URCA) is a public research university located in the city of Reims, France.
-It was established in 1548 and is one of the oldest universities in Europe.
+The University of Reims Champagne-Ardenne (URCA) is a government research university in Reims, France.
+It’s been around since 1548 and is really old.

 Tuition fee estimate – €500/year